HU70LA (US) / HU70LS (UK/Europe)

 Let’s see now what the projector has to offer in terms of connections with all of them located at the back face.
 We will name everything from left to right so at the far left there is a Kensington lock with the power connector right next to it.
 To it’s right we find the IR sensor, which as we mentioned is the only one on the outer shell, a digital optical audio output along with an Ethernet port for wired connection to the internet.

-On the right side we get a antenna/cable port for DTV broadcasting, a 3.5mm analogue output so you can connect your headphones, 2 USB 2.0 ports for connecting external storage devices to use with the built-in media-player, a USB Type-C that can be used to connect a PC or smartphone and lastly 2 HDMI 2.0 ports with HDMI 1 having added ARC functionality.
+On the right side we get a antenna/cable port for DTV broadcasting (available only in the HU70LA), a 3.5mm analogue output so you can connect your headphones, 2 USB 2.0 ports for connecting external storage devices to use with the built-in media-player, a USB Type-C that can be used to connect a PC or smartphone and lastly 2 HDMI 2.0 ports with HDMI 1 having added ARC functionality.

 The included HDMI ports are fully 18Gbps enabled and HDCP 2.2 which means they support 4K/60fps with HDR.
 The projector also comes with built-in WiFi and Bluetooth capabilities.
 Overall an impressive connectivity set for the price asked.
 We can say that LG included everything that is important and more.
 Good work on this regard.